lwwcas/laravel-countries/docs/country/first-look.md

 #### Sufficient Uniqueness for Static Data
 Since countries rarely change, UILD offers all the uniqueness we need without the overhead of UUID.
 It’s a perfect match for managing entities like countries, where the dataset is relatively small and stable.

-### Use Cases

-GeoJSON is commonly used in various applications, such as:

-### 1. **Mapping Applications**

-- Used in interactive maps to display geographic data like country borders, rivers, roads, and regions.
-- Example: Displaying country borders with **MultiPolygon**.

-### 2. **Geospatial Analysis**

-- Used to perform geospatial analysis, such as measuring distances, areas, or determining if a point lies within a certain region.
-- Example: Determining whether a GPS coordinate falls within a polygon representing a country.

-### 3. **Data Visualization**

-- Used in data visualization tools to overlay geographical data on maps for insights, such as population density, climate data, and election results.
-- Example: Visualizing a country’s boundary overlaid with population density.

-### 4. **API Integration**

-- Many APIs (such as geolocation services or environmental data providers) use GeoJSON to return geographic data in a structured format.
-- Example: Using a GeoJSON response from an API to plot data points on a map.

 ## Quick snippets